sunpy/sunpy/docs/guide/data_types/timeseries.rst

     >>> x = my_timeseries.data.index
     >>> y = my_timeseries.data.values

-You can read more about indexing at the `pandas documentation website
+You can read more about indexing at the `Pandas documentation website
 <https://pandas.pydata.org/pandas-docs/stable/>`_.

 A TimeSeries can also return an Astropy `~astropy.units.quantity.Quantity` for a